Skip to main content

 secretRequired.
 Your account secret key.

 responseRequired.
-The verification token you received when the user completed the captcha on your site.
+The verification token you received when the user completed the challenge on your site.

 remoteipOptional.
 The user's IP address.